-The resort did not stop there in casting a magic spell, as the door to our villa – mansion, palace even – was opened.
-An enormous contemporary crash-pad awaited us: three huge spaces for living, sleeping and bathing, all with double-height ceilings.
+The resort did not stop there in casting a sensorial, magic spell, as the door to our villa, one of just 41 exclusive suites on the property, was opened.
+An enormous, contemporary, somewhat minimalist home away from home awaited us: there were three huge spaces; one for living, another for sleeping, and a third for bathing, all with double-height ceilings.
 Beyond were a set of glass doors that opened to our private terrace and pool, a five-by-five-metre plunge pool, hidden from the view of others by arched walls and billowing muslin curtains.
 We had landed in paradise.

-Daylight confirmed it, the resort was indeed exquisite, and breakfast overlooking the hotel’s ‘main’ pool area was wonderful.
-Morocco’s French accent ensured the most delicious of pastries, meaning that we overloaded on carbs every morning, but looking around, the fabulously dressed clientele absolutely agreed.
-The only thing lacking in food options was some local flavour; on site eateries consisted of French fine-dining and Thai, go figure.
+Daylight confirmed our suspicions, showing clearly that every part of the resort was indeed exquisite, while breakfast overlooking the hotel’s main pool area was a glamourous affair.
+Morocco’s French accent ensured the most delicious of pastries, meaning that we were overloaded on delicious carbs every morning, but looking around, the fabulously dressed clientele followed suit (we were on holiday, after all).
+The only thing we felt was lacking in the dining options at Palais Namaskar was some local flavour; with on-site eateries consisting of French fine dining and Thai cuisine… go figure.

 The Palais Namaskar is located in leafy Palmeraie, which is a little far from the Medina.
 Every journey is a minimum of 350 dirhams and thirty minutes each way.
 We know these are small prices to pay to experience the cultural bounty of the Medina, but it is worth noting that this is much more of a destination in itself.
 If you’re looking to sack the souks and get lost in the backstreets of the ancient walled city, then perhaps Palais Namaskar’s location isn’t really for you.